 Although many puppies are natural grazers, it’s best to get into the habit of feeding your puppy regular, portioned meals early in life.
 Leaving food out for your puppy to snack on all day may work well while your puppy is young, but when your puppy is older this type of free feeding can lead to a lot of weight gain!
 Instead, offer your puppy measured portions at specific times of the day.
 While your puppy is young, your veterinarian may recommend feeding multiple small meals throughout the day.
 Once your puppy nears adulthood, you can transition to feeding 2-3 meals daily.
 Your veterinarian can help you determine the best feeding schedule for your puppy and can even calculate your puppy’s daily calorie requirement so you can determine how much to feed at each meal.
 Remember to take into account any treats, table scraps, or other food your puppy may be getting – these are a huge source of extra calories!
 Veterinary nutritionists recommend that you limit treats to no more than 10% of your puppy’s daily calorie intake.

 Exercise is also an extremely important aspect of your puppy’s overall health.
 Not only is exercise a good way to vent all that puppy energy, but it’s also essential for your puppy’s growth and social development.
-Regular exercise and mental stimulation will go a long way towards preventing obesity and behavior problems, so be sure to have a supply of the best puppy toys!
+Regular exercise and mental stimulation will go a long way towards preventing obesity and behavior problems!
 However, rapidly growing puppies are prone to orthopedic injuries, and too much exercise may cause problems.
 A good rule of thumb is that puppies should not engage in any sustained exercise beyond what they would normally do when playing with other puppies of the same age.
 So while it’s okay for your puppy to romp around in the park, a sustained run or hours of agility training should be avoided until your pup is fully grown.

 Ask your veterinarian to help you choose which puppy food is best